 When Jesus comes for His bride, His reward will be with Him.

 As we look closely at the word of God it reveals that the judgment seat of Christ is not a place and time when the Lord will mete out punishment for sins committed by the child of God.
-Rather, it is a place where rewards will be given or lost depending on how a child of God obeyed and served Him, either good or bad.
+Rather, it is a place where people will receive or lose rewards based on things done while on earth, whether good or bad.

-Salvation is a free gift we receive when we repent of our sins, confess with our mouth that Jesus is Lord and believe in our heart that God raised Him from the dead.
-We are not saved by our good works, but the fruit of our salvation are works done for the glory of God and for His calling and purpose for our lives.
-It is these works which will be rewarded.
+Salvation is free; it is a gift we receive when we repent of our sins, confess with our mouth that Jesus is Lord and believe in our heart that God raised Him from the dead.
+Our good works do not save us, but the fruit of our salvation are works done for the glory of God and for His calling and purpose for our lives.
+God will reward these works.

 Paul’s second letter to the Greeks in the church at Corinth explains all believers will stand before the judgment seat of Christ.